FlorianKrull/CompilerConstructionSS2019/specification.md

 ### C/C++

 - While not required, it is highly recommended to use a formatting tool, like [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html).
-  A configuration file is provided with the getting started code-base, however, you are free to rule your own.
+  A configuration file is provided in the getting started code-base, however, you are free to rule your own.
 - Lines should not exceed 120 columns.
 - The nesting depth of control statements should not exceed 4.
     - Move inner code to dedicated functions or macros.